Recommendations for Fine Motor Toys, Tools & Cool Activity Ideas

 Very basic and durable starter stencils for younger kids.
 They include spring open scissors.

-Skill areas include: visual attention, hand-eye coordination, bilateral coordination and finger pinch.
-This set includes a bunch of different activities all in one - sorting, lacing, stacking and is a higher quality item.
+This building block set can help your kids work on visual attention, hand-eye coordination, bilateral coordination and finger pinch.
+It includes a bunch of different activities all in one - sorting, lacing, stacking and is a higher quality item.

 Fine motor tools and toys for younger children and those with emerging skills